dart-lang/site-www/src/guides/libraries/_dart-html-tour.md

 element on the page.
-Event dispatch and propagation is a complicated subject; [research the details](https://www.w3.org/TR/DOM-Level-3-Events/#dom-event-architecture) if you’re new to web programming.
+Event dispatch and propagation is a complicated subject; [research the details](https://www.w3.org/TR/DOM-Level-3-Events/#dom-event-architecture) if you're new to web programming.

 Add an event handler using
 <code><em>element</em>.on<em>Event</em>.listen(<em>function</em>)</code>,
 where <code><em>Event</em></code> is the event name and <code><em>function</em></code> is the event handler.

-For example, here’s how you can handle clicks on a button:
+For example, here's how you can handle clicks on a button:

 <?code-excerpt "html/lib/html.dart (onClick)"?>
 ```dart